 adoption, good intentions and bad decisions.

-Download the new version, and give me feedback!
+Download the new version, of Everyday unit testing and give me feedback!

 While you’re at it, spread the word.
 The period of when the book is going to be free is coming to a close, so help your friends to a free version while you can.